 You may need this test to see if there is liver damage.
 It may also be done to check for certain tumors.

 This test is only rarely done.
-Other tests (such as gamma glutamyl transpeptidase) are as accurate and are more easily available.
+Other tests such as gamma glutamyl transpeptidase are more accurate and readily available.

 Normal values range from 2 to 18 units per 24 hours.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your specific test results.

 The examples above show the common measurements for results of these tests.
 Some laboratories use different measurements or may test different specimens.